Responsive vs. Adaptive Design

 • Download times can also depend on the type of device

-• Less control on how the page looks when it is resized
+• Less control over how the page looks when it is resized

 • Difficulty integrating advertisements